Single-Sided Deafness: What It Is and How to Treat it

 In group conversations or at events with a lot of background noise, it can be incredibly challenging to understand what people are saying.

 Sitting next to friends and family and asking them to talk into your ‘good ear’ is often necessary to participate in conversations.
 Sometimes sounds can’t be heard at all from your deaf side which can be incredibly frustrating.
-Figuring out where sounds are coming from is nearly impossible.
-Our brains need equal sound from both ears to localize to where sounds are coming from.
+Figuring out where sounds are coming from is also nearly impossible.
+Our brains need equal sound from both ears to localize where sounds are coming from.

 If any of this sounds familiar, you may find your physician diagnosing you with single-sided deafness (SSD).

 There is no cure for SSD, but don’t lose hope - there are ways you can treat it so you can hear again on your deaf side.